gmousset/spring-hotconf/README.md

 # spring-hotconf
-The project aim is provide a library for Spring allowing to change internal web app configuration through a SSH connection.
+The project's goal is to provide a library for Spring allowing to change internal web app configuration through a SSH connection.

 ## Setup ##